-Ever wondered what happens when two waves travelling in the same medium meet each other?
-Will the two waves bounce off each other or do they pass through each other?
+Have you ever wondered what happens when two waves travelling in the same medium meet?
+Will the two waves bounce off each other, or do they pass through each other?
 Or, will the meeting of two waves affect the appearance of the medium?
 These questions about the meeting of waves pertain to the topic of wave interference.
-In this article, we will be discussing wave interference in detail and its different types.
+In this article, we will discuss wave interference definition and its types in detail.

 What is Interference?

 Interference is what happens when two or more waves meet each other.
-Depending on the alignment of peaks and troughs of the overlapping waves, they might add up, or they can partially or entirely cancel each other.
-In Physics, interference is defined as
+Depending on the overlapping waves’ alignment of peaks and troughs, they might add up, or they can partially or entirely cancel each other.
+As per the interference definition, it is defined as

-The interference of waves results in the medium taking shape resulting from the net effect of the two individual waves.
-To better understand, let us consider the example of two pulses of the same amplitude travelling in different directions along with the same medium.
+The interference of waves results in the medium taking on a shape resulting from the net effect of the two individual waves.
+To better understand, let us consider the example of two pulses of the same amplitude travelling in different directions in the same medium.
 Let us consider each displaced upward by 1 unit at its crest and has the shape of a sine wave.
 As these sine pulses move towards each other, there will be a moment in time when they are completely overlapped.
 At this point, the shape of the medium would be an upward displaced sine wave with an amplitude of 2 units.
+After understanding the interference definition, let us learn the derivation of wave interference.

 Derivation